yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```

-This code is almost the same what we used more times in our form in `libraries/new.hbs` and in `libraries/edit.hbs` templates.
+This code is almost identical to the code we used multiple times in `libraries/new.hbs` and `libraries/edit.hbs`.

-Some tiny improvement.
-We can add a little validation to our `library` model.
-Please update `app/models/library.js` with a basic validation, where we check that the `name` is not empty.
+A tiny improvement is to add a little validation to our `library` model.
+Please update `app/models/library.js` to include this basic validation, where we check that the `name` is not empty.
 (Don't forget to import Ember on the top of the file.)

 ``` javascript
 import DS from 'ember-data';